 KRAFTWERK Expo 2000 (2000)

 In a scandal equivalent to the UK’s Millenium Dome project, KRAFTWERK pocketed 400,000 Deutsch Marks for a five syllable processed voice jingle for (yes you’ve guessed it) Expo 2000!
-At the time, it was KRAFTWERK’s first new composition for 14 years and a major disappointment.
-Lacking the percussive drive that had been previously provided by the now the sadly absent Karl Bartos and Wolfgang Flür, ‘Expo 2000’ was a meandering, formless ditty which lacked the rich, klassik melodicism that made KRAFTWERK great.
-It has since been reworked as ‘Planet Of Visions’ for the live set.
+At the time, it was KRAFTWERK’s first new composition for 14 years.
+Lacking the percussive drive that had been previously provided by the now-sadly absent Karl Bartos and Wolfgang Flür, ‘Expo 2000’ was a meandering, formless ditty which lacked the rich, klassik melodicism that made KRAFTWERK great.

 Available on the single ‘Expo 2000’ via EMI Music